rlrq/MINORg/docs/source/parameters.rst

 Executables
 +++++++++++

-Default values for executables may be specified in the config file (see :ref:`Configuration` for more on the config file).
+Default values for executables may be specified in the config file (see :ref:`Configuration:Configuration` for more on the config file).

 blastn, rpsblast/rpsblast+, MAFFT